iarna/iarna-toml/README.md

 [`moment`](https://www.npmjs.com/package/moment) objects are treated the same as native `Date` objects, in this respect.

+## TOML.stringify.value(obj) -> String

+Also available with: `require('@iarna/toml/stringify').value`

+Serialize a value as TOML would.
+This is a fragment and not a complete valid TOML document.

 ## Promises and Streaming

 The parser provides alternative async and streaming interfaces, for times